xdmnl/api-documentation/source/includes/_custom_channels.md

 * Click on "Add an inbox" and choose the **Custom** type
 * Choose a name for your inbox
 * Define a callback URL
+* Define the contact type, reply mode and compose mode for the custom channel.
+  * The contact type can only be set on channel creation.

 ## Receive messages